 David McMaugh is an interesting man with a diverse professional past.
 He has worked as a soldier, dentist, university professor and CEO, among other things.
-Following a six-week tour of Australian vineyards in 2000, he and his wife, Sue, decided to establish a vineyard in the Scenic Rim.
+Following a six-week tour of Australian vineyards in 2000, he decided to establish a vineyard in the Scenic Rim.
 The first grapes were planted in the Bunjurgen Estate Vineyard in 2003, on a sixty-acre property only ten kilometers from Boonah.
 The vineyard now sports 2200 vines, protected by hail and bird netting.
 Bunjurgen is known for its chambourcin rosé, medium dry red and a range of barrel-aged ports, as well as its versatile pink verjuice.
 Visit the Bunjurgen Estate cellar door and be warmly welcomed by David, and you’ll likely leave with an irresistible bottle or two. (www.bunjurgenestatevineyard.com.au)

 What inspired you to plant grapes?

 I’d met a guy from South Australia in the army a long time before, and we became good friends.
 His father, Dr Lloyd, bought a vineyard called Coriole out at McLaren Vale.
-Suzi and I went down to see him in 2000, and we checked out about seventy-three vineyards on the way there and back, as you do.
+I went down to see him in 2000, and we checked out about seventy-three vineyards on the way there and back, as you do.
 So, by the time we arrived home … ‘Oh, yeah.
 We’ll build a vineyard.
 That’s easy.’

 I’d gone to university in New England, so I had a bit of a background.
 I went down there to the ag department and sat in the library for about a week.